San Diego mountain kingsnake: Taxonomic remarks

 The taxonomic remarks made for Lampropeltis zonata parvirubra also apply to this taxon, namely:

 "This taxon has not been reexamined since Zweifel (1952b) described the races of Lampropeltis zonata.
 Diagnosis of L. zonata parvirubra is problematic because allocation of individuals to this taxon requires using a combination of several characters simultaneously that individually overlap considerably in variation with other races of L. zonata.
 Biochemical analyses coupled to more extensive morphological analyses are needed to better understand the systematic status of this taxon.
 Since individuals of L. z. parvirubra are difficult to obtain (captive snakes notwithstanding), novel techniques such as DNA extraction from preserved specimens will almost certainly be needed to help resolve this problem.
 DNA analysis was performed on this taxon in 1999 (Rodriguez-Robles, Javier, et al. 1999) and the interpretation of the authors suggests that L. z. pulchra and L. z. parvirubra belong within the same subspecies, and merely represent a clinal variation in pattern from south to north within the range.
 Interpretation of this taxon as a full species (Collins 1991) is unjustified and awaits the aforementioned analyses."

+A new multi-locus nuclear phylogenetic assessment in 2013 found multiple species-level taxa between former L. zonata subspecies, suggesting that L. z. pulchra and all other Lampropeltis zonata subspecies south of Monterey Bay be lumped into a separate species, the coast mountain kingsnake (Lampropeltis multifasciata) (Myers et al. 2013).
+As of June 2016, the Society for the Study of Amphibians and Reptiles shows the common names to be California Mountain Kingsnake and Coast Mountain Kingsnake.